vokac/iam-website/content/en/docs/tasks/deployment/voms_importer/_index.md

   * Group and role membership
   * Generic attributes

-The script requires:
-* VOMS Admin version 3.8.0
-* IAM version $>$= 1.7.0
-* VOMS proxy with admin privileges on the VOMS VO
-* access token with admin privileges on the IAM VO
+The script needs admininistrative privileges on both VOMS and IAM represented respectively by the VOMS proxy and IAM access token.

 ### VOMS Groups and roles migration

+IAM and VOMS have the same group concept.
+On the other hand the role concept is different: VOMS has a clear role definition, while in IAM the role is an optional group.

-In this case, to import groups in IAM, you can turn `/atlas/production` into `atlas/production`.
+To import groups in IAM, you can turn `/atlas/production` into `atlas/production`.
 To import roles as IAM optional groups, you have to turn `/atlas/Role=VO-Admin` into `atlas/VO-Admin`.

 **Groups and roles are imported only if not already present in IAM.**

 ### Users migration

 Only **active VOMS users** are migrated.
-Furthermore, you do not expect that a user, suspended by a VO Admin in VOMS, is also suspended in IAM.
-Since IAM is also integrated with the Human Resource (HR) database, the HR check will ensure that users are suspended/removed from the VO when experiment membership is no longer valid.
+You need to keep in mind that **a user, suspended by a VO Admin in VOMS, may not be also suspended in IAM.** Since IAM is also integrated with the Human Resource (HR) database, the HR check will ensure that users are suspended/removed from the VO when experiment membership is no longer valid.

-The importer script generates a username for the IAM account (i.e., VOMS accounts did not have username): currently `user.<voms userid>`.
-However, there is the plan to use CERN username instead.
+The importer script generates a username for the IAM account (i.e., VOMS accounts did not have username), which corresponds to the CERN username.

 ### CERN SSO automatic linking